mjblacker/mbs-theme/README.md

-# Timberland :evergreen_tree:
+# Sapling :evergreen_tree:

-Timberland is an opinionated WordPress theme based on Timberland using [Lando](https://lando.dev/), [Timber](https://www.upstatement.com/timber/), [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/), [Vite](https://vitejs.dev/), [Tailwind](https://tailwindcss.com/) and [Alpine.js](https://github.com/alpinejs/alpine).
+Sapling is an opinionated WordPress theme based on Sapling using [Lando](https://lando.dev/), [Timber](https://www.upstatement.com/timber/), [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/), [Vite](https://vitejs.dev/), [Tailwind](https://tailwindcss.com/) and [Alpine.js](https://github.com/alpinejs/alpine).

-Timberland now uses the WordPress block editor to visually edit the site.
-This is made possible by the [ACF Blocks feature](https://www.advancedcustomfields.com/resources/blocks/).
+Sapling uses the WordPress block editor to visually edit the site.
+This is made possible by the [ACF Blocks feature](https://www.advancedcustomfields.com/resources/blocks/). *ACF Pro license is required for this feature.*

-Timberland runs on Lando (docker) to make developement consistent between all developers.
+Sapling runs on Lando (docker) to make developement consistent between all developers.
 It will install WordPress into a `wp` directory and symlink the theme, this allows the theme to contain everything it needs to run for development.

 Built and Maintained by [Aspire Web](https://aspireweb.com.au)